 It may seem logical to flood your plants with as much water as possible, but this will actually do more harm than good during extreme weather.
 By over-watering, you are adding to the stress the plant is already under in needing to acclimatize to higher temperatures.
 Plants that have access to good soil are able to adjust to hot weather, provided the soil at root level doesn't dry out completely.

 So, every morning during the heatwave, perform this test: stick your index finger into the soil around the root; if the soil is still wet below the surface, there's no need to water.
 If it's just damp, it's time to water again.

-If you don't think you'll have much time to water plants regularly during a heatwave, consider choosing from our list of best drought tolerant plants.
+If you don't think you'll have much time to water plants regularly during a heatwave, consider drought-tolerant plants is your best bet.

 3. Protect plants from direct sun